 Does Accelerator Plus Work?

-I can't find any good proof that the Plexus Accelerator plus raises metabolic rate in humans or that it causes extra calorie burning or weight loss.
+I can't find any good proof that the Plexus Accelerator plus raises the metabolic rate in humans or that it causes extra calorie burning or weight loss.
 If you read the comments below, take note that some say Accelerator Plus doesn't work.
 Interestingly some say the same thing about the new Plexus Slim formula also.